Our Favorite Couple Is Back! Nia Long and Larenz Tate Reunite For A New Romance Film

 Fans lit up the comments section with excitement.

-“Let’s call it what it is, people LOVE JONES 2, “ a fan quipped.
+“Let’s call it what it is, people LOVE JONES 2,“ one fan wrote.

 “We’ve been waiting for another collab since 1997!!!
 YES, Ma’am and Sir,” one fan said.